 Even if you have poor or no credit, you can improve your credit scores and qualify for more loans and better interest rates in the future.
 The first step in rebuilding your credit as a small business owner is to incorporate your business.
 Once your business is an established legal entity, with an address and utility bills, lenders will take you more seriously.

-Once you’ve incorporated your business, make sure you pay all of your utility and other bills on time.
+Once you’ve incorporated your business, make sure you perform a utility bill audit and you pay all of your utility and other bills on time.
 Don’t mix your personal and business accounts — open new utility and bank accounts in your business’s name.
 That way, if you have poor personal credit, you can still build good business credit.
 Bills that go into collections will appear on your credit report and harm your score.
 Late payments also negatively impact your credit score.
 Paying your bills on time — or even pre-paying bills whenever possible — establishes a recent record of payments that will raise your credit score and give lenders confidence in your ability to repay.

 When you do get a line of credit, such as a credit card, be careful with it.
 Don’t overwhelm yourself with debt.
 Make payments consistently and always pay off the full balance whenever you can.
 Don’t open too may credit cards at once, either; opening too many credit accounts at once can also bring down your credit score.